Family-Friendly Backyard Campout Ideas

 Kids at Play

 If you don’t have backyard lights, get creative!
 Solar lights, string lights, and glow-in-the-dark game pieces might just do the trick!
-A lot of yard games can even be purchased in glow-in-the-dark versions, which makes for an extra cool touch.
+Many yard games can even be purchased in glow-in-the-dark versions, which makes for an extra cool touch.

-Backyard campout ideas that include friendly competition can make for a really fun night for family and friends.
+Backyard camp ideas that include friendly competition can make for a really fun night for family and friends.
 Create a points system and run a tournament!
-Come up with a fun prize for the winners and make memories by challenging each other under the stars.
+Give the winners a fun prize, and make memories by challenging each other under the stars.

 Campfire Grill Out